 The Moulin Rouge Paris, is the world’s most famous cabaret, with more than 130 years of history.
 Located at the foot of Montmartre, in the 18th Arrondissement of Paris, the Moulin Rouge is one of the top tourist attractions of Paris at night.

-Founded by the businessmen Joseph Oller et Charles Zidler, Le Bal du Moulin Rouge opened its doors on 6 October 1899.
-After the war of 1870, the Parisians were in need of debauchery and parties, and the Moulin Rouge provided just that.
+The history of the Moulin Rouge starts at the end of the 19th century.
+Founded by the businessmen Joseph Oller et Charles Zidler, Le Bal du Moulin Rouge (its former name) opened its doors on 6 October 1899.
+After the War of 1870, the Parisians were in need of debauchery and parties, and the Moulin Rouge provided just that.